Type of Medication

 Many shots will need to be given over time.
 It can take about 12 months of regular shots before you notice a change.
 Each shot has a slight increase in the amount of allergen that is given.

 Precautions While Using These Medications

-- If you are having severe asthma that is not controlled with medication
+- Severe asthma that is not controlled with medicine

 Discuss Pregnancy with Your Doctor

-Tell your doctor if you are taking or plan to take any medications, including over-the-counter drugs, for both allergic and nonallergic conditions.
-Your allergy shots may affect the use of other medications.
+Tell your doctor if you take or plan to take any medicine.
+This includes over-the-counter medicine for allergy or other conditions.
+The allergy shots may affect how other medicine works and affects you.